Heritage Crafts

 Issues affecting the viability

-• Market issues – It is more than a century since lacemaking was a commercial activity in the UK.
-Very few lacemakers sell their work (the time needed to work most pieces means that it is rarely possible to earn a reasonable rate per hour).
+• Market issues: Bobbin lace making is not a commercially viable activity and hasn’t been for over a hundred years.
+Very few lacemakers sell their work as the time needed to work most pieces means that it is rarely possible to earn a reasonable rate per hour.
 It remains a rewarding hobby with a few lacemakers earning some income from teaching and writing.

 Support organisations